 The Moapa Band of Paiutes estimates that revenues will be down more than $400,000 per month, and that emergency support to tribal members will run about $120,000 per month, projecting an overall cost at least $520,000 per month.

-Perry estimated the tribe may be able to recover about 20 percent of the support through some of this through the Federal Emergency Management Agency (FEMA), “but there is no magical business we can start to meet this shortfall.”
+Parry estimated the tribe may be able to recover about 20 percent of the support through some of this through the Federal Emergency Management Agency (FEMA), “but there is no magical business we can start to meet this shortfall.”

 While the public might perceive casino bailouts as “big corporations getting welfare,” many tribes rely on that revenue to fund important services for their members, and worry about avoiding bankruptcy if debts continue to climb while revenue declines.

-Perry said that it would be naive to imagine smaller tribes like the Moapa River Band of Paiutes to “be invited to the same table” as large corporate resort industry operators like MGM, Sands, Wynn or Caesars to negotiate industry relief from the federal government.
+Parry said that it would be naive to imagine smaller tribes like the Moapa River Band of Paiutes to “be invited to the same table” as large corporate resort industry operators like MGM, Sands, Wynn or Caesars to negotiate industry relief from the federal government.
 But she hopes tribal gaming interests are represented by some of the larger Native American casino operators.

-One possibility to allow the tribe to recover losses without relying on direct federal aid, at least for tribes in Nevada, is for the federal and state government to lift the tariffs charged on tribal sales of fuel, tobacco products and alcohol, Perry said.
+One possibility to allow the tribe to recover losses without relying on direct federal aid, at least for tribes in Nevada, is for the federal and state government to lift the tariffs charged on tribal sales of fuel, tobacco products and alcohol, Parry said.

 The tribe has a similar agreement in place with the state of Nevada for sales tax and tobacco taxes.

-“If there is a temporary moratorium on all of these taxes during the declared emergency and for a few months afterwards, then the tribe may be able to break even on the COVID-19 debts we are incurring and avoid bankruptcy,” Perry said.
+“If there is a temporary moratorium on all of these taxes during the declared emergency and for a few months afterwards, then the tribe may be able to break even on the COVID-19 debts we are incurring and avoid bankruptcy,” Parry said.

 Feeding children, seniors using limited funds